***2026 RULES AND REGULATIONS***

 15 - 19

-Solo, Duet/Trio, Small Group, Large Group and Line Categories
+Solo, Duet/Trio, Small Group, Large Group and Line |

-If registered in the INTERMEDIATE level, all solos must compete in the INTERMEDIATE level.
-The INTERMEDIATE dancer CAN move down and compete in the PRIMARY level, with a maximum of 2 performances.
+If registered in the INTERMEDIATE level, all Solos must compete in the INTERMEDIATE level.
+The INTERMEDIATE dancer CAN move down and compete in the SECONDARY level based on the LEVEL CALCULATOR.
 The INTERMEDIATE dancer CAN move up a level (ELITE) and perform in a higher Duet/Trio and Group performance based on the LEVEL CALCULATOR.
-An INTERMEDIATE dancer CANNOT perform in a NOVICE level performance.
-An INTERMEDIATE dancer CAN perform in the non-leveled Super Line and Production Categories.
-An INTERMEDIATE dancer may only register a maximum of 3 SOLO performances.
+The INTERMEDIATE dancer CANNOT move down and compete in the PRIMARY level.
+If the LEVEL CALCULATOR determines the performance level to be PRIMARY in a mixed level routine, the performance must compete in a maximum of 1 level below the highest level (INTERMEDIATE) therefore the performance level becomes SECONDARY.
+An INTERMEDIATE dancer CAN perform in the non-leveled Super Line and Production categories.
+If the average age of the performance falls below the lowest age division (5 & under), the performance will compete in the 6-8 age division. |

-Rising Starz
+Rising Starz |

-Elite
+Elite | |

-Recommended for dancers with competition experience
+The ELITE level is designed for dancers with significant competition experience

 6 - 8